trothtech/uft/Commands.md

-The `uftxdspl` command on Unix and Unix-like systems retrieves attributes from the `.cf` file and content from the `.df` file of a UFT file waiting in your virtual reader (waiting on your virtual loading dock).
+The `uftxdspl` command on Unix and Unix-like systems retrieves attributes from the `.cf` file and content from the `.df` file of a UFT file waiting in your virtual reader (waiting on your virtual delivery dock).

 The output from `uftxdspl` consists of metadata statements, followed by `DATA` on a line by itself, and then the body of the file.